bcgov/digital-trust-toolkit/applications/application-Envirochem.md

 ## 1.12.
 Extensions

-1)	CAS welcomes other Governance Frameworks to leverage the CAS Ecosystem Framework but does not anticipate the need at this time to specify formal extensions from other external Governance Frameworks that will leverage the CAS Ecosystem Governance Framework.
+Envirochem welcomes other Governance Frameworks to leverage the Governance Framework but does not anticipate the need at this time to specify formal extensions.
-2)	The CAS Ecosystem Framework is extended by the following internal governance framework: CAS Identifier Governance Frameworks and GHG Emissions Credential Governance Frameworks.
-3)	Requirements for extension, activation and deactivation are ____________________ notification should be made to the trust community through _____________ methods.

 ## 1.13.
 Schedule of Controlled Documents